max-kudinov/Learning-Python/README.md

-This is my Python projects from JetBrains Academy.
+This is the repository with small projects to learn Python.